rustopian/dopple-dex/README.md

 ## Security Matters

+Not audited.
+Not for production.

-Right now, `constant_product_plugin` can be called externally.
+Note that in the Solana version, `constant_product_plugin` can be called externally.
 This is probably okay, since the plugin doesn't actually control any balances; it only replies to requests for mathematical operations.